Project Summaries

 Docs | Issues | GitHub | PyPI

-Core utilities for Python packaging used by pip and setuptools.
+Core utilities for Python packaging used by pip and Setuptools.

 The core utilities in the packaging library handle version handling, specifiers, markers, requirements, tags, and similar attributes and tasks for Python packages.
 Most Python users rely on this library without needing to explicitly call it; developers of the other Python packaging, distribution, and installation tools listed here often use its functionality to parse, discover, and otherwise handle dependency attributes.